Flat Fee Quoted Per Job: Appraisal Cost

 - No travel charge in Northern Virginia, which to me means a 30 mile radius from where I live in Gainesville.
 For distant assignments I charge portal-to-portal at my standard rate ($150 per hour) minus 30 miles.
 Time is a valuable commodity.
 I do not give what little I have remaining away willingly and it doesn’t matter what task is at hand.

-- For depositions and trials the rate is $300/hr portal-to-portal plus expenses – in advance.
+- For depositions and trials the rate is $300/hr portal-to-portal or $600, whichever is greater, plus expenses – in advance.
 And by the way, I only fly business class.
 I’m just too old and cranky to be stuffed between a howling infant and a farting fat man.
-I’d rather paint my roof with an eyelash brush than fly cattle-car again.

 - Overdue invoices accrue interest at 2% per month, compounded.